Black men executed in 1951 rape granted posthumous pardons

 The “Martinsville Seven,” as the men became known, were all convicted of raping 32-year-old Ruby Stroud Floyd, a white woman who had gone to a predominantly black neighborhood in Martinsville, Virginia, on Jan.
 8, 1949, to collect money for clothes she had sold.

 Four of the men were executed in Virginia’s electric chair on Feb.
 2, 1951.
 Three days later, the remaining three were also electrocuted.
+All of them were tried by all white juries.

 At the time, rape was a capital offense.
+But Northam said Tuesday that the death penalty for rape was almost entirely applied to Black people.
+From 1908 — when Virginia began using the electric chair — to 1951, state records show that all 45 people executed for rape were Black, he said.

+“These men were executed because they were Black and that’s not right,” Northam said.

 In December, advocates and descendants of the men asked Northam to issue posthumous pardons.
 Their petition does not argue that the men were innocent, but says their trials were unfair and the punishment was extreme and unjust.